 It’s tough to see the person you love in pain, right?
 And things get worse when it happens due to a personal injury when someone else is responsible.
 Whether it’s a car accident, a fall, or a medical error, seeing them in pain and struggling to become their normal self is stressful.

-Well, there are things you can do to support your spouse to get through this difficult time.
-Even though you cannot do much medically, just being there makes a difference.
+There are things you can do to support your spouse in getting through this difficult time.
+Even though you cannot do much medically, simply being there makes a difference.
 But how can you help your partner when you feel stress and frustration taking over?
 Let your love for your spouse show you the way and we’ll share a few more tips to help.
 Here you go!

 Accept the truth